What is Align?

 Red: Statements that tend to be important and not going well (top left quadrant)

-Yellow: Statements which have mixed opinions, or no real indication of how well it is going
+Yellow: Statements that have mixed opinions, or no real indication of how well it is going

 Green: Statements that are going well, typically of higher importance to the team (Right side of the quadrants)